Checkmarx/kics/docs/configuration-file.md

   "payload-path": "file path to store source internal representation in JSON format", "preview-lines": 3,
-  "queries-path": "path to directory with queries (default ./assets/queries) (default './assets/queries')", "report-formats": "formats in which the results will be exported (all, asff, csv, cyclonedx, glsast, html, json, junit, pdf, sarif, sonarqube) (default [json])", "type": "type of queries to use in the scan", "timeout": "number of seconds the query has to execute before being canceled", "verbose": true,
+  "queries-path": "path to directory with queries (default ./assets/queries) (default './assets/queries')", "report-formats": "formats in which the results will be exported (all, asff, codequality, csv, cyclonedx, glsast, html, json, junit, pdf, sarif, sonarqube) (default [json])", "type": "type of queries to use in the scan", "timeout": "number of seconds the query has to execute before being canceled", "verbose": true,